 Now we have shown that it can be done, and we have a valuable tool for finding genes and other factors that slow down the aging process.

 As they report in the journal Biochemical and Biophysical Research Communications, the researchers made iPS cells from the blood cells of a 114-year-old woman, a 43-year-old healthy person and an 8-year-old boy with a rare genetic condition characterized by rapid aging in childhood.
 These iPS cells were then transformed into mesenchymal stem cells, cells that help maintain and repair the body's structural tissues by differentiating into bone, cartilage, muscle or fat cells.

 Surprisingly, the cells produced by the supercentenary have transformed with the same ease as the others.
-They also noticed that the supercentennial-derived stem cells appeared to have "reset" their telomeres.
+They also noted that the supercentennial-derived stem cells appeared to have "reset" their telomeres.

 Cellular age?
 From 114 years to zero

 Interestingly, the stem cells of the supercentenary showed no trace of this aging.
 They actually restored their cellular age from 114 to zero.

 To delve deeper into this discovery, researchers will begin studying supercentennial cells to understand why some people have such long lives than others.